fatima-datasciencelab/12-spiral-datascience-journey/Spiral-1-Python-Basics/README.md

-# Spiral 1: Python Basics
+# 📘 Spiral 1 – Python Basics

+This folder contains my first spiral of learning in the 12-Spiral Data Science Journey.
+In Spiral 1, I focused on building a strong base in Python and worked on the Netflix dataset.

 ## 📅 Day 1 Notebooks:
 - `Spiral-1-Day-1-Python.ipynb` → Python theory (print, variables)